docker/docs/docker-cloud/migration/deregister-swarms.md

 ### How to SSH to Azure nodes

-In Azure, you can only SSH to manager nodes because worker nodes do not get public IPs and public hostnames.
+In Azure, you can only SSH to manager nodes because worker nodes do not get public IPs and public DNS names.
 If you need to log on to worker nodes, you can use your manager nodes as jump hosts.

 1. Log on to the Azure portal and click **Resource groups**.